Zulko/bricks_and_scissors/content/posts/overhangs.md

 **Extra rule #2**

 No scars!
-In the most flexible bioengineering projects, you are allowed to add a few nucleotides here and therein the desired sequences to make them easier to assemble from parts.
+In the most flexible bioengineering projects, you are allowed to add a few nucleotides here and there in the desired sequences to make them easier to assemble from parts.
 These added nucleotides with no function other than to enable construction are called "assembly scars".

 In more demanding bioengineering projects, the desired sequences are so biologically significant and tightly designed that they absolutely cannot be modified -- they don't allow scars.
 For your assembly, this means that the overhang sequences _must_ be part of the desired final construct sequence:

 <img
   src="../../post_assets/overhang_design/scarless_assembly.png"
-  style='display: block; margin: 0 auto;'
+  style='display: block; margin: 2em auto 2em;'
   width=650
 />